-The Emergency Management Division (EMD) prepares for emergencies likely to occur in the state and conducts activities necessary to implement emergency management mitigation, preparedness, response and recovery.
-The goal is to minimize the impacts of emergencies on the people, property, environment, and economy through the use of government, private, and volunteer resources.
+The Emergency Management Division (EMD) prepares for emergencies likely to occur in the state and conducts activities necessary to implement emergency management mitigation, preparedness, response, and recovery.
+The goal is to minimize the impacts of emergencies on the people, property, environment, and economy using government, private, and volunteer resources.

-Alert and warning is provided 24-hour/7 days a week by the State Emergency Operations Center (EOC) that disseminates messages via a statewide fan-out procedure.
-The State EOC, maintained by EMD, coordinates emergency response activities in accordance with The Washington State Comprehensive Emergency Management Plan (CEMP) to safeguard lives, property, economy, and the environment during actual emergencies or training exercises.
+Alert and warning capabilities are available 24 hours, seven days a week by the State Emergency Operations Center (EOC) that can disseminate messages via a statewide fan-out procedure.
+The state EOC, maintained by EMD, coordinates emergency response activities in accordance with The Washington State Comprehensive Emergency Management Plan (CEMP) to safeguard lives, property, economy, and the environment during actual emergencies or training exercises.